ps21-dev/Class-Project/README.md

 I used HTML, CSS, Bootstrap, and some JavaScript.

 - Bootstrap is used to have responsive pages.
-- Javascript is used for some interactive tricks to engage a user, such as: asking for their name when they enter the site, random quotes generator (home page) and random images on every refresh using array tricks, a window pop-up when the user clicks the Click Here button in the homepage.
+- Javascript is used for some interactive tricks to engage a user, such as: asking for their name when they enter the site, random quotes generator and random images on every refresh using array tricks, a window pop-up when the user clicks the Click Here button in the homepage.

 /* JS features details */